jbrumwell/fluxapp-router/README.md

 in your browser, will degrade to a simple link.
 All the properties apart from `force` will be passed to the internal `<a>` instance transparently.

+In order to notify the watchers at the moment of the first page render that the page had renedered, you have to do

+    router.init()

+after assigning the watchers with

+    router.getStore().addChangeListener(function(change) {
+    ...